3 new places to list your products instantly in 2019

-The Amazon, eBay, Walmart and Wish were the leaders in 2019, especially, Amazon which is currently occupying almost half of the ecommerce market [of the US]. eBay is second in the list and Walmart, which occupies third spot, is aggressively expanding.
+The Amazon, eBay, Walmart and Wish were the leaders in 2019, especially, Amazon which is currently occupying almost half of the eCommerce market [of the US]. eBay is second in the list and Walmart, which occupies the third spot, is aggressively expanding.
 It’s efforts to dominate the market is second to none.

-In m-commerce, Wish has held its grip among the buyers as the most popular m-commerce marketplace.
+In m-commerce, Wish has held its grip among the buyers as the most popular e-commerce marketplace.
 Then, there are Etsy and Jet.
 The list doesn’t end here.
 There are other avenues as well that can help you reach the targeted audiences.
 However, some of them have been successful in communicating their ethos with targeted audiences.
 Thereby, they have been successful in consolidating their market.
 It is these sales channels, you don’t want to miss in 2019.

 1. Join Google Shopping Action plan to get associated with Google’s ecommerce operations.